 Tortillas usually come in packs of about a dozen.

-Whilst that’s great if you’re feeding a big family, you may find that you’re always left with a couple of tortillas left.
+While that’s great if you’re feeding a big family, you may find that you’re always left with a couple of tortillas.

 So now you’re wondering: can I save my tortillas by freezing them?